vivianebresolin/bootcamp-DIO-snake_with_javascript/README.md

 ### Project Description:
- The goal of this project was developing in a simple way the classic Snake Game with HTML, CSS e JavaScript.
+ The goal of this project was to develop in a simple way the classic Snake Game with HTML, CSS e JavaScript.

 ### Game developed by the instructor during the class: